 Tip 4.
 Understand Insurance and Reimbursement Rules

 Understanding the insurance landscape and reimbursement rules is vital.
-That includes knowing how telemedicine visits are billed and what services are covered by different insurance providers.
-Tools like Kareo can assist in managing billing and insurance claims.
+This includes understanding how telemedicine visits are billed and which services are covered by various insurance providers.
+Tools like Kareo can help manage billing and insurance claims.

 Tip 5.
 Research State Policies and Regulations